-Figure 1 shows a conventionally designed pump impeller, with a specific speed of 280 (m, RPM, m3/min).
-CFD prediction of this conventional design very close to the suction surface reveals quite strong secondary flows inside the boundary layer, which carry the low momentum fluid on the suction surface and dump it on to the shroud suction surface corner.
-In fact, the exit flow from the impeller shows the accumulation of this low momentum fluid resulting in a high velocity region at the hub pressure surface corner.
-This flow non-uniformity at the exit of the impeller is known in literature as “jet-wake flow” and has a major adverse effect on the performance of the pump stage for the following reasons:
+Figure 1 shows a conventionally designed pump impeller with a specific speed of 280 (m, RPM, m3/min).
+CFD prediction of this conventional design very close to the suction surface reveals quite strong secondary flows inside the boundary layer, which carry the low momentum fluid on the suction surface and dump it onto the shroud suction surface corner.
+In fact, the exit flow from the impeller shows the accumulation of this low-momentum fluid resulting in a high-velocity region at the hub pressure surface corner.
+This flow non-uniformity at the exit of the impeller is known in the literature as “jet-wake flow” and has a major adverse effect on the performance of the pump stage for the following reasons:

 - Poor performance of the downstream diffuser

 - Source of pump instability that can affect the stall performance

 It can also be observed that the gradients of reduced static pressure on the suction surface correlate quite well with the region of strong secondary flows.
 Consequently, if these gradients of reduced static pressure can be smoothed, then it should be possible to reduce secondary flows and thus eliminate this non-uniformity which is very important for the impeller and stage performance in pump applications.